SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-06-n-abs-severe-covid-19.md

 Basically, high nucleocapsid antigen levels are bad news.
 They leave in their wake high nucleocapsid antibodies, which is evidence of previous bad news.

-Basically, get vaccinated so you can avoid these bad things!
+So get vaccinated so you can avoid these bad things!

 ---